 Re-bulk voltage offset

-This setting sets the re-bulk voltage offset.
-This offset voltage is used to determine when a charge stage stops and the bulk stage starts again, i.e. the charge cycle resets and starts at the first charge stage again.
+Sets the re-bulk voltage offset.
+This offset voltage is used to determine when the float stage stops and the bulk stage starts again, i.e. the charge cycle resets and starts at first charge stage again.